-Confined animals are more susceptible to transmitting disease due to their close contact and from being moved from site to site.
+Confined animals are more susceptible to transmitting disease due to their close contact and from being moved from site-to-site.
 Chronic Wasting Disease (CWD) has been found in several captive deer herds and in the wild population in northeastern lowa.
-It is important to give the lowa Department of Natural Resources the tools and funding to implement the CWD Response Plan to protect lowa's deer population and economy.
 ISAC supports regulations or prohibitions on private deer herds which would reduce the threat of CWD to the wild deer population.